acgetchell/CDT-plusplus/README.md

 The dimensionality of the spacetime is such that each slice of spacetime is `d-1`-dimensional, so setting `d=3` generates 2 spacelike dimensions and one timelike dimension, with a defined global time foliation.
-Thus a `d`-dimensional simplex will have some `d-1` sub-simplices that are purely spacelike (all on the same timeslice) as well as some that are timelike (span two timeslices).
-In [CDT] we actually care more about the timelike links (in 2+1 spacetime) and the timelike faces (in 3+1 spacetime).
+A `d`-dimensional simplex will have some `d-1` sub-simplices that are purely spacelike (all on the same timeslice) as well as some that are timelike (span two timeslices).
+In [CDT] we actually care more about the timelike links (in 2+1 spacetime), and the timelike faces (in 3+1 spacetime).

 ## Document